We diff-audited the lidofinance/dual-governance repository at the HEAD commit 46d667e against the BASE commit 08e622a.

 Update: Resolved in pull request #260 at commit ca3ea75.

-contract does not describe the purpose of its boolean return value.
+The cancelAllPendingProposals function of the TimelockedGovernance contract does not describe the purpose of its boolean return value.
 This value indicates the success of the function.

-For improved code clarity, consider documenting the return value of cancelAllPendingProposals
+For improved code clarity, consider documenting the return value of cancelAllPendingProposals.

 Update: Resolved in pull request #261 at commit d03d9d1.